-Overview: What is inferential statistics?
+Overview: What are inferential statistics?

-Descriptive statistics allows you to describe certain aspects of your data.
+Descriptive statistics allow you to describe certain aspects of your data.
 They are typically used to describe the central tendency (mean, median, mode), variation (range, variance, standard deviation), and shape of your data or distribution (normal, Poisson, binomial).
 There is no probability associated with descriptive statistics since it precisely describes the sample data.

 In many cases, you aren’t particularly interested in what your sample data says, but how you can use it to make predictions, generalizations or inferences about the population where the sample data came from.
 For example, you tested the efficacy of a drug on 100 patients.
 Descriptive statistics will tell you about the effect on those 100 people.
 But, if you are planning on selling it to thousands of patients, you would want to predict how it would work for them, not just the 100 in your test group.

-Inferential statistics uses the information from your sample data to make estimates and hypotheses about the population.
+Inferential statistics use the information from your sample data to make estimates and hypotheses about the population.
 Random and unbiased sample data is necessary to make statistically valid inferences.
 Since you are using samples, there will always be some sampling error in your inferences.
 This error occurs when using sample statistics to make statements about population parameters.

 There are two main areas of inferential statistics:

-1. Estimating parameters – This means using a sample statistic to say something about a population parameter.
+This means using a sample statistic to say something about a population parameter.
 This is often done as an interval estimate which gives you a range of plausible values where the parameter is expected to fall.
 A confidence interval is the most common type of interval estimate.

-2. Hypothesis tests – The purpose of hypothesis testing is to compare populations or assess relationships between variables using samples.
+The purpose of hypothesis testing is to compare populations or assess relationships between variables using samples.

 An industry example of inferential statistics